Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/5-Consensus_Finality_slides.md

 - Longest chain rule
 - Longest chain is "best"... for now
-- Someone could always start mining a chain and,<br>with low but non-zero probability, end up with it longer.
+- Someone could always start mining a chain<br>and,with low but non-zero probability,<br> end up with it longer.
-- There could _already_ be a longer chain that you just haven't heard of.
+- There could _already_ be a longer chain<br>that you just haven't heard of.

 <pba-flex>

-The finality is only probabilistic.
+The finality is only probabilistic.<br>
 Nakamoto consensus in only safe in a synchronous network.

 Notes: